chmlee/ream-doc/content/overview/why-ream.md

 +++

 REAM provides a one-stop solution to manage social science data projects.
-While there are existing tools that do part of what REAM does, REAM bundle all necessarily tools and functionalities into one framework with consistent syntax.
+While there are existing languages and tools that do part of what REAM does, REAM bundle all necessarily functionalities into one framework with consistent syntax.
 See [Comparison](/ovewrview/comparison) for a more detailed discussion.

 In addition, REAM adhere to the [single source of truth](https://en.wikipedia.org/wiki/Single_source_of_truth) design so that large data projects are easier to manage.
 See the rest of the section for examples.

+{% box(class="note")%}
+Features with a star sign `*` are not yet implemented.
+{% end %}

 ## Ease of use